Empowering hospitals with decision-support systems

 Treat Systems develops a powerful Antimicrobial Stewardship Program, combining and supporting all aspects of antimicrobial treatment in clinical practice.

-Our driving force in the development of TREAT is to improve the treatment of patients with infections, while maintaining the effectiveness of current antimicrobial treatments for the treatment of future generations.
+Our Mission is to drive force in the development of TREAT is to improve the treatment of patients with infections, while maintaining the effectiveness of current antimicrobial treatments for the treatment of future generations.

-Our history begins with a physician's desire to improve the often life-saving antimicrobial treatment of infectious patients.
-In 1994, Prof. Leonard Leibovici from Tel Aviv University met with Prof. Steen Andreassen from Aalborg University and discussed what could be done to solve a concerning problem that Prof. Leibovici had identified:
+Our Story with TREAT Systems began with one physician’s determination to improve the life-saving treatment of infectious diseases.
+In 1994, Prof. Leonard Leibovici from Tel Aviv University shared his concern with Prof. Steen Andreassen from Aalborg University:

 Vision and Mission